-Jaguarte jaguar art in San Cristóbal de las Casas
+Painted jaguar street art in San Cristóbal de las Casas

-Twenty five life-size jaguars painted by 25 different artists were installed in the lovely main plaza in the lovely town of San Cristóbal de las Casas, part of Mexico’s group of officially recognized Pueblos Magicos as part of a project called Jaguarte.
+Twenty five life-size jaguars painted by 25 different artists were installed in the lovely main plaza in the lovely town of San Cristóbal de las Casas, a member of Mexico’s group of officially recognized Pueblos Magicos, as part of a project called Jaguarte.
 We couldn’t pick a favorite so we decided to just show them all to you.
 Enjoy the full collection of Jaguarte.

 Click any of the images, below, to see a larger version of the picture.